NaturalHistoryMuseum/su2014/README.md

  * Specimens have multiple labels.
 Users will draw a shape around a label.
 A text box will then appear, to enter the label value.
  * After a label has been transcribe 3 times, it will be greyed out so user has to select another area.
  * After label entry is submitted, the user will be invited to enter their twitter handle.
+We will send a tweet from the @su2014 twitter account: .@username has just transcribed @nhm_london specimen [linkto flickr photo] #su2014